ng-girls/todo-list-tutorial-portuguese/property_binding.md

   constructor() { }

   ngOnInit() {
-    let that = this;
     setTimeout(() => {
-      that.title = 'This is not the title you are looking for';
+      this.title = 'This is not the title you are looking for';
     }, 3000);
   }
 }